Cutthroat (pool): Fouls

 The general rules of pocket billiards apply, including typical fouls, such as striking the cue ball twice on the same shot, striking an object ball instead of the cue ball with the cue stick, knocking an object ball off the table, etc. Such fouls end the shooter's turn without further penalty.
 The incoming player does not have cue ball in-hand, but takes the table as it lies (after balls are spotted).

 If a player pockets an opponent's ball while committing a foul, the opponent may raise that ball from the pocket and put it back on the table.
 The raised ball is placed on the foot spot.

 Winning

 The object is to be the last player with at least one object ball left on the table.
-When a player has no balls on the table, he is said to be "out" (eliminated) and his turn is skipped in the player rotation.
+When a player has no balls on the table, they are said to be "out" (eliminated) and their turn is skipped in the player rotation.
 Under normal rules (where balls are retrieved on a scratch – see below), being "out" may be a temporary condition.